 To use the WCF service model to invoke operations on the SQL adapter, you must first generate a WCF client class for the target operations.
 You can then create an instance of this class, a WCF client, and call its methods to perform these operations on the SQL Server system.
 This section provides an outline of how a typical .NET adapter client application looks like.
 Detailed explanations on how to perform different operations on the SQL Server database using the adapter are provided in specific topics.

 Generate a WCF client class and helper code.
-Use the Add Adapter Service Reference Visual Studio Plug-in to generate a WCF client class targeted at the SQL Server database artifacts with which you want to work.
-For more information about how to generate a WCF client, see Generating a WCF Client or WCF Service Contract for SQL Server Artifacts.
+Use the Add Adapter Service Reference Visual Studio Plug-into generate a WCF client class targeted at the SQL Server database artifacts with which you want to work.
+For more information about how to generate a WCF client, see Generate a WCF Client or WCF Service Contract for SQL Server Artifacts.

 Create a WCF client instance and configure the WCF client.
 Configuring the WCF client involves specifying the binding and endpoint address (connection URI) that the client will use.
 You can do this either imperatively in code or declaratively in configuration.
 The following code creates a WCF client that targets the Select operation on the Employee table in a SQL Server database.
 It also sets the credentials for the SQL Server database.
 The WCF client is initialized from configuration.

 TableOp_dbo_EmployeeClient client = new TableOp_dbo_EmployeeClient("SqlAdapterBinding_TableOp_dbo_Employee"); //picking the binding and address from the app.config client.ClientCredentials.UserName.UserName = "myuser"; client.ClientCredentials.UserName.Password = "mypassword";